jkthorne/sox/README.md

-# socks
+# Sox

-Socks is a library for creating SOCKS clients and servers.
-Socks is a network proxy and can proxy connections like HTTP requests or ssh connections.
+Sox is a library for creating SOCKS5 clients and servers.
+Sox is a network proxy and can proxy connections like HTTP requests or ssh connections.

 ## Documentation